-Whatever your individual situation for learning Chinese, the most important thing is regularity.
-If you only work at your Chinese once a month, then it’d be hard for you to make improvements in Chinese.
+Whatever your situation, the most crucial thing is to study Chinese on a regular basis.
+Any new language takes time to learn.
+If you only work at your Chinese once a month, it will be hard for you to make improvements in Chinese.
 With podcasts, you can make sure that you get a regular “fix” of Chinese to help you.
-It’s up to you to decide whether regular means one ten-minute podcast/day or 4 podcasts/day.
-Many users of podcasts find that they are a great way to use up empty time where they are not otherwise doing things and for a lot of people it’s the time taken when computing to work.
-Some people choose to listen to podcasts when they are driving while others while they are on public transport.
+It’s up to you to decide whether regular means one ten-minute podcast/day or several podcasts/day.
+Many language learners find that podcasts are a great way to use up spare time where they are not otherwise doing things and for a lot of people it’s the time taken when computing to work.

 You could also listen to podcasts last thing before bed as a way of relaxing and hoping that when you sleep you’ll dream in Chinese.